50054-cdpa/notes/fp_scala.md

     } yield (a,b)
 ```

-Scala compiler desugar `for { x1 <- e1, ..., xn <- en } yield e` into
+The Scala compiler desugars `for { x1 <- e1, ..., xn <- en } yield e` into
 `e1.flatMap( x1 => { .... en.map( xn => e)  })`

-The above syntactic sugar not only works for list data type but any data type with `flatMap` and `map` defined as we will see in the upcoming lessons.
+The above syntactic sugar not only works for the list data type but any data type with `flatMap` and `map` defined (as we will see in the upcoming lessons).

-In its general form, we refer it as *for-comprehension*.
+In its general form, we refer to it as *for-comprehension*.
 One extra note to take is that the for-comprehension should not be confused with the for-loop statement exists in the imperative style programming in Scala.

 ```scala